caltechlibrary/RDMworkbook/README.md

 ### Licensed under a CC BY-NC license

-This is the bookdown version of the RDM Workbook (version 1), containing the following sections:
+This is the bookdown version of the RDM Workbook (edition 1.1), containing the following sections:

 1. Introduction
 2. Documentation